Cupeño

 The Cupeño (or Kuupangaxwichem) are a Native American tribe of Southern California.

 They traditionally lived about 50 mi inland and 50 mi north of the modern day Mexico–United States border in the Peninsular Range of Southern California.
-Today their descendants are members of the federally recognized tribes known as the Pala Band of Luiseno Mission Indians, Morongo Band of Cahuilla Mission Indians, and Los Coyotes Band of Cahuilla and Cupeno Indians.
+Today their descendants are members of the federally recognized tribes known as the Pala Band of Luiseño Mission Indians, Morongo Band of Cahuilla Mission Indians, and Los Coyotes Band of Cahuilla and Cupeno Indians.

 History

 Several different groups combined to form Cupeño culture around 1000 to 1200 AD.
 They were closely related to Cahuilla culture.
-The Cupeño people traditionally lived in the mountains in the San Jose Valley at the headwaters of the San Luis Rey River.
+The Cupeño people traditionally lived in the mountains in the San José Valley at the headwaters of the San Luis Rey River.
 Their name in their own language is "Kuupangaxwichem" ("people who slept here").

 They lived in two autonomous villages, Wilákalpa and Kúpa (or Cupa), located north of present-day Warner Springs, California.
 Their homelands extended to Agua Caliente, located east of Lake Henshaw in an area now crossed by State Highway 79 near Warner Springs.
 The 200 acre Cupeño Indian village site is now abandoned but evidence of its historical importance remains.

 Spanish and Mexican occupation

 Spaniards entered Cupeño lands in 1795 and took control of the lands by the 19th century.
-After Mexico achieved independence, its government granted Juan Jose Warner, a naturalized American-Mexican citizen, nearly 45000 acre of the land on November 28, 1844.
+After Mexico achieved independence, its government granted Juan José Warner, a naturalized American-Mexican citizen, nearly 45000 acre of the land on November 28, 1844.
 Warner, like most other large landholders in California at the time, depended primarily on Indian labor.
 The villagers of Kúpa provided most of Warner's workforce on his cattle ranch.
 The Cupeño continued to reside at what the Spanish called Agua Caliente after the American occupation of California in 1847 to 1848, during the Mexican–American War.
 They built an adobe ranch house in 1849 and barn in 1857, that were still standing as of 1963.

 According to Julio Ortega, one of the oldest members of the Cupeño tribe, Warner set aside about 16 mi of land surrounding the hot springs as the private domain of the Indians.
 Warner encouraged the Cupeño to construct a stone fence around their village and to keep their livestock separated from that of the ranch.
 Ortega felt that if the village had created its own boundaries, the Cupeño would still live there today.